Distinctive Representation of Atheltes

 Smith Rynbrandt signs Katherine Hull

-Corey Pavin: 2010 U.S. Ryder Cup Captain
+Corey Pavin: Ryder Cup Captain & U.S. Open Champion

 Corey Pavin: A dedicated and spirited competitor…

-Pavin grew up in California, where he was recruited to play collegiate golf for UCLA.
+Pavin grew up in California where he was recruited to play collegiate golf for UCLA.
 While at UCLA, he earned first-team All-American nods two times, and posted 11 victories; he was named NCAA Player of the Year in 1982.

-Corey began his rookie year in 1984 on the PGA Tour after a successful Q-School in late 1983.
+Corey began his rookie year on the PGA Tour in 1984 after a successful Q-School in late 1983.
 He started fast, winning the Houston Coca-Cola Open, and finishing 18th on the money list overall.
 1985 was even better, with the first of five career Top-10 money list finishes.
 Corey quickly established himself as a highly consistent player, but his best seasons were 1991-96.
 In those six years, he finished no lower than 18th on the money list and posted seven victories.
 He was first on the money list in 1991, fifth in 1992, eighth in 1994 and fourth in 1995.
-Corey was so good that he earned the distinction of “the best player never to win a major", which he quickly left behind at Shinnecock Hills - the site of his first major victory – the 1995 U.S Open.
+Corey was so good that he earned the distinction of “the best player never to win a major”, which he quickly left behind at Shinnecock Hills – the site of his first major victory – the 1995 U.S. Open.

 He entered the final round three strokes off the lead.
 By the 71st hole, Corey had passed Greg Norman and held a 1-stroke lead with one hole to play.
-And on the 18th, he struck what has come to be regarded as one of the best high-pressure shots of the 1990s.
+And on the 18th, he struck what has come to be regarded as one of the best high-pressure shots of the 1990’s.
 Corey striped a 4-wood from 228 yards onto the green; the ball stopped a mere six feet from the cup.
 The victory and his legacy were secure.

 Smith Rynbrandt